Yarishna Ayala Flaunts Buns Of Steel In Latest Bedroom Update

 “Stunning impeccable gorgeous phenomenal,” another user declared.

-“Ridiculous Body,” a fourth person wrote, adding a string of the heart-eyed emoji to show that that meant that in a good way.
+“Ridiculous Body,” a fourth person wrote, adding a string of heart-eyes emoji to show that they meant that in a good way.

 While many were vocal in their approval, others preferred to use emoji over words in order to convey how they felt about the stunning image.
 The most popular appeared to be the fire, heart, and muscly arm ones.
 However, given the nature of the shot, the peach emoji was also seen regularly.